AlexPanainte/File-Manager/README.md

 "File Organizer Utility

- The utility allows you to effortlessly organize your cluttered files into predefined directories based on their extensions and categories.
- It provides a user-friendly interface for selecting specific folders to create and then automatically sorts files into these folders.

- The code is easily customizable, and it's a great tool for keeping your files neatly organized and easily accessible.
- Take control of your file organization with this efficient utility!"
+ Description:
+This repository contains a Python program that allows you to organize and move files into specific directories based on their file extensions.
+Using this straightforward tool, you can maintain order in your file structure by grouping files into categories such as images, videos, documents, and more.
+It's a handy solution for efficiently managing files in a cluttered environment or for automatically tidying up directories.

+Key Features:

+Automatic file organization into appropriate directories based on extensions.
+Flexibility to select the categories of files you want to organize.
+Easy file handling based on their types.
+Support for a variety of file formats and extensions.